developer-zebra/developer-zebra-site/src/ehs/2-6/guide/about/index.md

 ## New in EHS 2.6

-* Support for ET50/ET55 tablet computers runing Marshmallow
+* **Support for ET50/ET55** tablet computers runing Marshmallow
-* Bug fixes (see [Release Notes](https://www.zebra.com/us/en/support-downloads/software/utilities/enterprise-home-screen.html) for details)
+* **Significant bug fixes** (For details, please visit the [EHS download page](https://www.zebra.com/us/en/support-downloads/software/utilities/enterprise-home-screen.html) and refer to the Release Notes for "Enterprise Home Screen v2.6.")

 -----